sangnyyy/Pintos/README.md

 # Pintos
-This is a Operation System for students made by stanford univ.
+Pintos is an Operation System for students made by stanford univ.
 Pintos helps student understanding OS structures and infrastructure.